dachiefjustice/railsgoat-cicd-lab/README.md

 ## Notes & Tips
 - There are lots of moving parts (automatic download/installation from third-party sources) in this lab.
 Not much version pinning, it's built to stay up-to-date (with the tradeoff that things might break unexpectedly).
 - I've sprinkled explanatory comments throughout the lab's source files.
-- If you hit performance issues or timeouts with the Arachni scan, try increasing the memory allocated to the VM in the `Vagrantfile`:
+- If you hit performance issues or timeouts with the Arachni scan, try either re-running the Jenkins job (I've seen it work after failing the first time with no changes) or increasing the memory allocated to the VM in the `Vagrantfile`:
 ```
 config.vm.provider "virtualbox" do |vb|
   vb.memory = "4096"